a-m-andrushko/Sockets/README.md

-To launch the server insert in the command prompt the following lines:
+To launch the server, insert in the command prompt the following lines:

 _g++ -o server server.cpp_